swapnild333/devops-cloud-interview-guide/03-linux/linux-devops-interview-prep.md

 **Prod angle:** A Java process spawns 200 threads and becomes slow — investigation focuses on thread usage, not process count.
 **Tip:** "Threads share memory, processes do not."

+The key distinction is that a process has its own isolated memory space, while a thread is a lightweight unit of execution inside a process, and threads within the same process share that process’s memory.
+So when a Java app slows down, checking process count with ps aux tells you almost nothing, because you might only see one process even if it’s internally spawned hundreds of threads.

+I’d check thread count specifically — either ps -eLf filtered to that PID, or /proc/<pid>/status, which showed over 200 threads for a single process.
+That’s abnormally high, so I’d pull a thread dump with jstack to see what state those threads are actually in.
+In this case, most were sitting in WAITING, doing nothing productive but still consuming memory for their stack and adding scheduling overhead — which explains the high CPU usage even though a lot of the app was actually idle.
+Looking at the thread names, they pointed to a new thread pool being created repeatedly instead of being reused, which is a common bug — something like instantiating an ExecutorService inside a request handler instead of once at startup.
+Since threads share memory but each one still reserves its own stack and adds context-switching overhead, an unbounded thread leak like this degrades performance even without a memory leak in the traditional heap sense — it’s really a resource management bug at the threading level, not the process level.”

 ### 32. Finding high CPU/memory processes
 ```
 top / htop